OHDSI/CureIdRegistry/CureID Cohort Creation Guide.md

 **Purpose**: Generate the necessary tables for the de-identified version of the CURE ID Cohort

-**Description**: By default this script will create tables in a schema titled “deident,” however this can be set to whatever value you desire.
-The script performs the following transformations:
+**Description**: This script will create tables in the Results schema and preface the table names with 'deident.'
+However, the preface can be set to whatever value you desire.

 **Dependencies**: None